nikitavoloboev/data/docs/health/skin-care.md

 ### Evening

 Before going to sleep, I do another exercise routine and quick shower.

-Then:
+Whilst my morning skin routine is same products repeated.
+In evening, I vary betweet Exfoliant, Azelaic acid and Retinal, to make sure I don't use their active ingredients together as that can cause conflicts.

+So first, I do:

 1. [[Cleanse](https://youtu.be/h05frUE9dkE?t=765)] Wet face, squeeze [Jelly Joker cleanser](https://geekandgorgeous.com/collections/101-serums/products/jelly-joker) into palm and gently, but thoroughly massage over face, neck and eye area. ~ 1 minute.
 Rinse well with warm water and pat dry.

-2. [[Exfoliant](https://www.youtube.com/watch?v=h05frUE9dkE)] Every third day.
-Apply [Calm Down](https://geekandgorgeous.com/collections/exfoliants/products/calm-down) either with a cotton pad or pour it into your hands and pat it on as men do with after-shave.
-Avoid the area around the eyes.
-Let it absorb. ~ 1 minute.
-3. [[Azelaic acid](https://www.youtube.com/watch?v=8dxEW9P6C3c)] Apply few drops of [aPAD](https://geekandgorgeous.com/collections/101-serums/products/gg-101-apad) to the face.
+Then accordingly:

+2. [[Retinal](https://www.dermstore.com/blog/how-to-apply-retinol/)] Apply pea sized amount of [A-Game 5](https://geekandgorgeous.com/collections/101-serums/products/a-game-5) on dry face skin.
 Let it absorb.

+If I took Retinal on previous day, I take:

+2. [[Azelaic acid](https://www.youtube.com/watch?v=8dxEW9P6C3c)] Apply few drops of [aPAD](https://geekandgorgeous.com/collections/101-serums/products/gg-101-apad) on dry face skin.
+Let it absorb.
 I brush my teeth as I wait.
 Takes ~ 2 minutes.

-4. [[Retinal](https://youtu.be/CxvtzM3bHhE?t=404)] Apply pea sized amount of [A-Game 5](https://geekandgorgeous.com/collections/101-serums/products/a-game-5) to the face.
-Let it absorb. ~ 2 minutes. (start every other day and move up to daily after 2 weeks)
+If I took Azelaic acid on previous day, I take:

+2. [[Exfoliant](https://www.youtube.com/watch?v=h05frUE9dkE)] Apply [Calm Down](https://geekandgorgeous.com/collections/exfoliants/products/calm-down) either with a cotton pad or pour it into your hands and pat it on as men do with after-shave.
+Avoid the area around the eyes.
+Let it absorb.

+I always brush my teeth after applying the 2nd step.
+I then finish it off with:

-5. [[Moisturizer](https://www.youtube.com/watch?v=bLNbN0YMBWk)] Apply [Hydration Station](https://geekandgorgeous.com/collections/101-serums/products/hydration-station) on already slightly wet skin.
+3. [[Moisturizer](https://www.youtube.com/watch?v=bLNbN0YMBWk)] Apply [Hydration Station](https://geekandgorgeous.com/collections/101-serums/products/hydration-station) on already slightly wet skin.
 Use as much or as little as your skin needs.
-6. Go to sleep.
+4. Go to sleep.
 Always use fresh sheets especially on the pillows.

 At night, I try to sleep [either on my back or side](https://www.sleepfoundation.org/sleeping-positions).
 Although I do fall asleep fastest when sleeping on my stomach.
 Unfortunately, sleeping on your stomach, can [cause wrinkles to form](https://www.allure.com/story/side-stomach-sleeping-causes-lines-wrinkles).